Skip to content

 Deployment modes

-Both modes are deployed using the Azure Developer CLI (azd).
-See How to Deploy for step-by-step instructions.
+All three topologies are deployed using the Azure Developer CLI (azd).
+See How to Deploy for step-by-step instructions and the Hub-and-Spoke Topology runbook for the full hub + spoke walkthrough.

 What gets deployed